dilevin/GAUSS/README.md

 4. The Flexible Collision Library (https://github.com/flexible-collision-library/fcl)
 5. Eigen-Gurobi Interface (https://github.com/jrl-umi3218/eigen-gurobi/)

+### New Sample Application ###
+Use this [sample application](https://github.com/dilevin/GaussApplication/) to get a fast start on developping applications using GAUSS.
+It provides a working (I think ?)
+CMake file and includes GAUSS as a submodule.

 ### "Easy" Install Scripts ###
 Clone this repository with
 ```bash